Understanding Anaphylaxis: Don't Let It Shock You

 - Place the black tip against the fleshy portion of your outer thigh or inject directly through clothing.
 Do NOT put your thumb over the orange end of the unit.
+The needle comes out of the orange tip.
 For a young child, hold the leg firmly in place while administering an injection.

 - With a quick motion, push the auto-injector firmly against the thigh to release the needle that injects the medicine.
 Hold the auto-injector in place for 3 seconds after activation.

 - Remove the auto-injector from the thigh; the orange tip will cover the needle.
 Massage the injection area for 10 seconds.

 - Get emergency help now.
 Take your used auto-injector with you when you go to see a healthcare provider.

 Learn More: Refer to the Patient Counseling Information for EpiPen and EpiPen Jr. (in more detail)

 In 2017 the FDA approved Symjepi (epinephrine), a new, single-dose, prefilled syringe of epinephrine used for the emergency treatment of severe allergic reactions and anaphylaxis, a potentially life-threatening type of allergy.